-Leading player in Indian basmati sector with strong brand presence - KRBL is a fully-integrated rice company with an operational track record of over three decades.
+Leading player in Indian basmati sector with strong brand presence and wide distribution network - KRBL is a fully-integrated rice company with an operational track record of over three decades.
 Moreover, the company's promoters have several decades of experience in the basmati rice industry.
 KRBL's agri-business is integrated in nature with presence across the value chain comprising milling of paddy, captive husk-based power generation and processing of byproducts.
 Moreover, a wide distribution network and an established client base have enabled KRBL to emerge as one of the leading players in the industry.

-Diversification of revenue stream - KRBL's revenue stream is diversified, given its presence in both domestic and export markets, which reduces the concentration to any specific geography.
-Strong demand from domestic and international markets, shift of domestic consumers from unbranded rice to branded rice and higher realisation are likely to support the company in registering a stable growth in its revenue in FY2024 and FY2025.
-KRBL has been able to largely sustain its profitability in the recent years on the back of high premium on the brand name and the stock of aged basmati rice.
-However, a marginal decline in the company's profitability is expected on account of higher paddy price during the current procurement season along with lower bulk exports and very low offload of basmati rice to Saudi Arabia in 9M FY2024 (major export market of KRBL) post dispute with the distributor.
+KRBL's revenue stream is diversified, given its presence in both domestic and export markets, which reduces the concentration to any specific geography.
+Strong demand from domestic markets, aided by shift of domestic consumers from unbranded rice to branded rice is likely to help the company maintain flat revenues in FY2025, despite possibility of decline in export revenues.
 Further, steady contribution from its renewable energy generation business segment continues to aid its profit margins to an extent.

-Favourable location of KRBL's facilities - The company's facilities are located in Punjab, Uttar Pradesh and Haryana, ensuring easy access to the key raw material i.e., paddy which is procured during the harvest season (October to January).
+Favourable location of KRBL's facilities - The company's facilities are located in Punjab, Uttar Pradesh and Haryana, ensuring easy access to the key raw material, i.e., paddy which is procured during the harvest season (October to January).
 Moreover, these states have numerous other small-to-medium-sized basmati rice milling units, which provide semi-processed/milled rice to KRBL for its processing facility.

 Comfortable capital structure and strong debt protection metrics - Healthy internal accrual generation reduced the company's reliance on external debt for meeting the funding requirements (capex and working capital).
-As a result, KRBL's capital structure remained comfortable with a gearing of 0.1 times as on March 31, 2023.
+As a result, KRBL's capital structure remained comfortable with a gearing of 0.1 times as on March 31, 2024.
 Moreover, with deployment of internal accruals and large cash balances towards meeting the working capital requirements, there has been a steady decline in the external debt-funded inventory.
-However, peak utilisation level of the working capital limit has marginally increased in the current paddy procurement season due to higher paddy price.
 With internal accruals likely to remain healthy, the external debt funding of inventory would remain low, thereby maintaining KRBL's comfortable capital structure and debt protection metrics.